Dealazer/Arionum-Miner-GPU-Cryptogone/FAQ.md

 If you use a combined cpu / gpu miner like ariominer it is recommended to configure it to not mine with GPU (``--gpu-intensity 0``).

-It is **not advised** to use another GPU miner at the same time because both miner will compete for GPU ram.
+It is **not advised** to use another GPU miner at the same time because both miners will compete for GPU ram.

+### How to monitor miners with ProgrammerDan's stats reporting node ?

+* First, setup an arionum node, for example using [KyleFromOhio's scripts](https://github.com/KyleFromOhio/arionum-scripts)
+* Then install [ProgrammerDan's statsAugment](https://github.com/ProgrammerDan/arionum-node/releases) on the node, do not forget to set your **secret token**
+* Finally, pass those parameters to the miner: `-n node_url -s secret_token`.
+* For example if node is on same computer as miner: `-n http://127.0.0.1 -s MyFancyToken`

 ### Why showing multiple hashrates ?